The PhotoPills Expedition to the Lofoten Islands is SOLD OUT!

 Well, you'll have to be there, with us, to figure it out :P

-Today is our last day in Lofoten… And there is one last shot we want to capture before heading to the airport :)
+Today is our last day in Lofoten...
+And there are 2 more shots we want to capture before heading to the airport :)

-The goal here is to photograph during the golden hour until Sunrise.
+Our first shot will be at the always stunning Vareid Beach.
+The goal here is to photograph during the golden hour till Sunrise.

 We arrive at Leknes airport...